kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 - **Validation against at least one production DRA driver.** This has been a standing requirement since the original Beta criteria and is a hard gate for the promotion.
-No driver-side code change is needed — the controller reads existing `ResourceSlice` and allocation fields — but a driver that declares `PartitionTypeAttribute` exercises the typed `partitionSummary` path end to end, which CI cannot.
+The flat device counts need no driver-side change — the controller reads existing `ResourceSlice` and allocation fields — but the typed `partitionSummary` path is only exercised by a driver that declares `PartitionTypeAttribute`, and CI cannot stand in for that.

+  The concrete target is `kubernetes-sigs/k8s-dra-driver-gpu`, where every prerequisite is already in place:

+  - MIG devices already carry a `profile` string attribute (`cmd/gpu-kubelet-plugin/mig.go`), so the grouping attribute is `gpu.nvidia.com/profile` — nothing new needs to be invented or named.
+  - MIG devices already consume from their parent GPU's `CounterSet` (`MigSpec.PartConsumesCounters`, `cmd/gpu-kubelet-plugin/partitions.go`), which is what `computePartitionSummary` requires: devices consuming no counters are skipped as non-partitions.
+  - The pool already publishes `SharedCounters` (`PartSharedCounterSets`), without which the controller flags the pool `PartitionTypeMissing:` rather than computing a partition view.
+  - The publishing helper already exposes the field — `resourceslice.Slice.PartitionTypeAttribute` is present in the vendored `k8s.io/dynamic-resource-allocation` at `v0.37.0`.

+  So the driver-side change is setting one field on the `Slice` at the two `DriverResources` construction sites in `cmd/gpu-kubelet-plugin/driver.go` (the split-slice and combined-slice models).
+Two caveats for whoever picks it up: the partitionable code path is behind the driver's own `DynamicMIG` feature gate, and the apiserver drops `PartitionTypeAttribute` unless `DRAPartitionableDevicesType` is enabled — which is why that gate is promoted alongside `DRAResourcePoolStatus` above.

+  Validating this needs a MIG-capable host, so it is a Beta criterion to be satisfied during the 1.38 cycle, not a precondition of the enhancements freeze.

 #### GA